 From time to time you may voluntarily supply your personal information to the Association.
 The Association will record your e-mail address if you send us a message, subscribe to an email newsletter, or complete a form if this information is requested.

 When you provide your personal information, it allows us, for example, assist you with industrial relations and employment queries, inform you about industrial, social and political campaigns, and accept you application for membership, and registration for educational and professional activities.
-You may supply personal information to the Association and the RTO by, for example, responding to a survey, filling in a meeting attendance sheet, taking part in a competition, completing a membership or course registration form (via website or in person), discussing your issues with a delegate, or signing up to a campaign.
-The Association only collects personal information that is necessary for the Association and the RTO to perform its functions and/or activities.
+You may supply personal information to the Association by, for example, responding to a survey, filling in a meeting attendance sheet, taking part in a competition, completing a membership or course registration form (via website or in person), discussing your issues with a delegate, or signing up to a campaign.
+The Association only collects personal information that is necessary for the Association to perform its functions and/or activities.

 · your name;

 · your social media details (e.g. blogs, twitter, Facebook, LinkedIn);

 · your marital status;

 · your educational qualifications; and

 · your feedback or evaluations of education, professional development, or any other service that the Association provides